shawaizsher/Vibra-SocialMedia-App/README.md

 ## Setup

-Setup
-Open the project folder in your preferred Java IDE (IntelliJ IDEA, Eclipse, etc.).
+1. Open the project folder in your preferred Java IDE (IntelliJ IDEA, Eclipse, etc.).

-Add the required JAR files to your project’s library/module dependencies.
-These include JavaFX SDK, SendGrid, Tyrus WebSocket client, and the JDBC driver.
+2. Add the required JAR files to your project’s library/module dependencies.
+These include:
+   - JavaFX SDK
+   - SendGrid
+   - Tyrus WebSocket client
+   - JDBC driver

-Configure the VM options for JavaFX by adding the following (adjust the path as needed):
+3. Configure VM options for JavaFX.
+For example:

-css
-Copy
-Edit
     --module-path /path/to/javafx-sdk/lib --add-modules javafx.controls,javafx.fxml
+Adjust the path to your local JavaFX SDK accordingly.

-Set up the database:
+4. Set up the database:

-Create the database and tables using the provided schema.sql file.
+- Create the database and tables using the provided `schema.sql` file.

-Update the database connection details (URL, username, password) in the configuration class.
+- Update database connection settings (URL, username, password) in your configuration class.

-Configure the SendGrid API key:
+5. Configure the SendGrid API key:

-Obtain an API key from SendGrid.
+- Obtain an API key from SendGrid.

-Add the key to your project configuration or set it as an environment variable.
+- Add the API key to your project configuration or set it as an environment variable.

-Run the main application class (Main.java) to launch the app.
+6. Run the main application class (`Main.java`) to start the application.